CSC207-UofT/course-project-trackr/phase1/design_document.md

   - Our team did well adhering to the single responsibility principle.
 Each class has one responsibility.
-As some examples, our screen classes in the drivers/frameworks layer of clean architecture have the single responsibility of inputting/outputting information to the screen/user.
+As some examples, our screen classes in the drivers/frameworks layer of clean architecture have the single responsibility of inputting/outputting information to the screen/user for their own respective screen.
+We have a view model for each screen so there is not one big one responsible for too much.
     We have repositories that have the single responsibility of giving/getting data from the database.
 We have an EventNotificationManager who's sole responsibility is setting/removing alarms for a notification.
     The only minor violation to the SRP is that our view models (AddScreenViewModel and EditScreenViewModel) hold 2 responsibilities.
 One is transforming data into a usable form and the other is telling the other classes what to do with this information.
+For example, the EditScreenViewModel tells the eventRepository to perform multiple tasks in a series of steps to edit an event.
 If we had more time, we would split these responsibilities into a class that transforms data to and from the screen, and another that takes this information and tells the other classes what to do.
 - Open/closed principle:
   - Our program adheres to the open/closed principle as well.
 For example, instead we use Android's ViewModel class as a tool that is closed for modification